fluthjs/fluth-vue/packages/core/useFetch/docs/use.en.md

 url.value = "https://my-api.com/user/2"; // Will trigger another request
 ```

-### Prevent request from firing immediately
+## Prevent Request from Firing Immediately

-Setting the `immediate` option to false will prevent the request from firing until the `execute` function is called.
+Setting the `immediate` option to false will prevent the request from firing immediately until the `execute` function is called.

 ```ts
 const { execute } = useFetch(url, { immediate: false });